$299,913Average Value$198Average Price per Sq Ft9Homes For Sale

 Locals boat, fish and go to secret beaches

 Accomac doesn’t have a town marina, but there is a public boat ramp off Folly Road.
 Anglers can stand on the area’s floating docks, cast a line and catch fish like flounder and bluegill.
-Kayakers and powerboaters traveling through the area’s channels may see crab pot buoys sticking out of the water and osprey perched atop surrounding oak trees.
+Kayakers and powerboaters traveling through nearby channels may see crab pot buoys sticking out of the water and osprey perched atop surrounding oak trees.
 Hill says locals often drop anchors at the nearby undeveloped barrier islands.
 “There are dozens of unnamed beaches in the area that you can only access by boat,” she says.
 “Everybody you talk to here claims to have some sort of secret beach.”
 Tourist beaches, like Assateague Island National Seashore and Chincoteague Island, are about 30 miles north.
-The town’s only inland green space is Sawmill Park, where kids can run around the playground while Central Accomack Little League has games on the baseball diamond.
+The town’s only inland green space is Sawmill Park, which has a playground and baseball diamonds used by the Central Accomack Little League.

 Century-old county offices and churches are in Accomac